Unboxed-Software/solana-course/content/solana-nft.md

     -c example
 ```

 Note that the path in the command above starts from the root directory of your project.
-If your command line working directory is different, you'll need to adjust the path accordingly.
+If your command line's working directory is different, you'll need to adjust the path accordingly.

 Refresh [localhost:3000](http://localhost:3000) in the browser and click the mint button.
 It should now require a CAPTCHA verification before minting.